← Back to ResourcesBreed Guides

 Multiple beyond CEA:

-(4) Anomalous coloboma — eye structural defects (related to CEA)
+(4) Anomalous coloboma: eye structural defects related to CEA.

-(6) Epiphora (excessive tearing) — sometimes related to coloboma or eye structure
+(6) Epiphora (excessive tearing): sometimes related to coloboma or eye structure.

 Why are Border Collies prone to osteosarcoma (bone cancer)?

-• Amputation of affected limb (BCs adapt remarkably well to 3-leg life) — $3,500–$6,000
+• Amputation of the affected limb (Border Collies adapt remarkably well to three-leg life): typically $3,500 to $6,000.

-• Followed by chemotherapy (4–6 cycles of carboplatin or doxorubicin) — $4,000–$8,000
+• Followed by chemotherapy (typically 4 to 6 cycles of carboplatin or doxorubicin): typically $4,000 to $8,000.

-• Without treatment: median survival 1–3 months from diagnosis
+• Without treatment, median survival is short.

 How common is deafness in Border Collies, especially merles?